gayatrivenugopal/100-days-of-code/log.md

 **Thoughts:** Glad to have found it without losing too much time.
 Next step, splitting words and retrieving their properties.

+### Day 16: August 26, 2018

+**Today's Progress**: Retrieved the number of characters, consonants, vowels and consonant conjuncts.
+Fixed a bug.

+**Thoughts:** In a hurry, still managed to complete.

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)